syncfusion-content/wpf-docs/wpf/DocumentContainer/Full-Screen-in-DocumentContainer.md

-> Note: This feature also applicable for the TabControlExt.
+N> This feature also applicable for the TabControlExt.